-After USM Anywhere is installed in your environment, eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. start flowing through the system, so you can start gaining visibility into the type of events that are occurring, what natural or non-threatening activity is taking place, and what activity can be a possible attack.
+After USM Anywhere is installed in your environment, eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. start flowing through the system, so you can start gaining visibility into the type of events that are occurring, what natural or non-threatening activity is taking place, and what activity can be a possible attack.
 USM Anywhere also begins collecting other information about your network and various network devices such as firewallsVirtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
 A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them., routers and switches, servers, and applicationsA software program that performs some collection of tasks on a computer or some other programmable device..
 In addition, it is discovering and determining possible vulnerabilities and threats to your environment.

 The following illustration details a high level view of events and other information from your network environment as it is collected or generated by the USM Anywhere SensorsSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. and AgentsThe world’s first truly open threat intelligence community that enables collaborative defense with actionable, community-powered threat data.
 This repository provides a continuous view of real time malicious activity., and then delivered to the USM Anywhere for processing and storage.